nvngroup/pitu/DOCUMENTATION-en.md

 ### shouldSyncHistoryMessage

-The `shouldSyncHistoryMessage` function allows you to programmatically control whether a historical message (old messages retrieved during sync) should be synced or ignored by Baileys.
+The `shouldSyncHistoryMessage` function allows you to programmatically control whether a historical message (old messages retrieved during sync) should be synced or ignored by Pitu.
 It receives the message as a parameter and should return `true` (to sync) or `false` (to ignore).

 This function is useful for filtering old messages, for example, ignoring messages from certain types, groups, or contacts during history restoration.